Rushland Boy here, and we continue now with the Trump press conference.

 But we'll talk to you about that after we do the announcement.

-It tells the reporters when they ask good questions and when they're bad.
+Tells the reporters when they ask good questions and when they're bad.

-And I was honored by that, including the Hispanic vote, which was also much higher.
+We did much higher than people thought I was going to get, and I was honored by that, including the Hispanic vote, which was also much higher.

-And, by the way, if I might add, including the women's vote, which was much higher than people thought I was going to get.
+And by the way, if I might add, including the women's vote, which was much higher than people thought I was going to get.

 We're going to try and fix as quickly as possible.